 As an advisor, professor, TA, or staff member, you may be one of the first people to notice student’s challenges and its effects.
 Below you will find some contacts and resources that can help you assess what's the best way to refer a student for mental health services.
-Do not hesitate to contact the Student Support & Counseling team if you have any questions regarding how to address and support students.
+Do not hesitate to contact the Student Support Services team if you have any questions regarding how to address and support students.

 For personal matters that are not related to students, and resources on Mental Health care for you as a faculty or staff member of TC, please contact Human Resources.